 In addition to the remote control, you can download a smartphone app that will allow you to control the robot even when you’re not physically present.

-Unfortunately, I have not been able to successfully connect the app and robot.
+Unfortunately, I have not been able to connect the app and robot successfully.
 The manual isn’t very clear in this regard.
 I hope that Minsu will do a better job when it comes to clarity.

-Before process, please watch the video I recorded above to see how the robot navigates.
+Before the process, please watch the video I recorded above to see how the robot navigates.

-If you look closely, this robot has a pretty efficient cleaning pattern meaning it goes in a predictable back and forth pattern.
+If you look closely, this robot has a pretty efficient cleaning pattern meaning it goes in predictable back and forth patterns.

-One feature lacking is the SLAM algorithm which is found in other robots like the RoboRock and the Neato BotVac Connected.
+One feature lacking is the SLAM algorithm found in other robots like the RoboRock and the Neato BotVac Connected.

-This feature alone makes the robot “smart” in that it helps it track its position in relation to the area it is cleaning.
+This feature alone makes the robot “smart” in that it helps it track its position to the area it is cleaning.

-Before anything else let’s look at the before and after photos to give you an idea what this robot had to work with.
+Before anything else, let’s look at the before and after photos to give you an idea of what this robot had to work with.